borisMI7/s21_ML1/README.md

       3. Compute MAE (Mean Absolute Error) on train and test targets.
       4. Compute RMSE (Root Mean Square Error) on train and test targets.
       5. Insert your metrics into tables *result_MAE* and *result_RMSE* with model name 'decision_tree'.
-   4. Native Models
+   4. Naive Models
       1. Calculate the mean and median of 'price' on the training and test data and create a column with these values.
       2. Calculate the MAE on the training and test targets between your target and the calculated mean and median.
       3. Calculate the RMSE on the training and test targets between your target and the calculated mean and median.
-      4. Insert your metrics into tables result_MAE and result_RMSE with model names 'native_mean' and 'native_median'.
+      4. Insert your metrics into tables result_MAE and result_RMSE with model names 'naive_mean' and 'naive_median'.
    5. Compare the results
       1. Print your final result_MAE and result_RMSE tables.
       2. Which is the best model?